corda/blacklist/README.md

 ### Via HTTP

+Each node exposes a front-end for uploading the blacklist:

+* Monogram Bank: `localhost:10007/web/a`
+* Hiseville Deposit Bank: `localhost:10010/web/a`
+* George State Bank: `localhost:10013/web/a`

+For the node you want to upload the blacklist to:

+* Click `Choose file` to select the .jar containing the blacklist (under `src/main/resources/blacklist.jar`)
+* Click `Upload blacklist` to upload it to the node

+## Interacting with the nodes:

-Visit the web API of the node for which you want to upload the attachment.
-Each node exposes their web API on a different address:
+You can now interact with this CorDapp using its web API.
+Each node exposes this web API on a different address:

 * Monogram Bank: `localhost:10007/`
 * Hiseville Deposit Bank: `localhost:10010/`
 * George State Bank: `localhost:10013/`

-Click `Choose file` to select the .jar containing the blacklist (under `src/main/resources/blacklist.jar`) and click `Upload blacklist` to upload it to the node.

-## Interacting with the nodes:

-You can now interact with this CorDapp using its web API.
-Each node exposes this web API on a different address:

-* Monogram Bank: `localhost:10007/web/option`
-* Hiseville Deposit Bank: `localhost:10010/web/option`
-* George State Bank: `localhost:10013/web/option`

 Note that George State Bank is a blacklisted entity, and the `AgreementContract` will prevent it from entering into agreements with other nodes.